 To change the computer name, select it from the menu and press [Enter].
 An input box will display to enter a new computer name.
 Type in the new name and press [Enter].
 Names can be 16 characters in length, case sensitive.
+The computer name appears on the configure group menu, the computer select list and the connection status window.
+A diamond character next to a computer name identifies the computer currently connected to this KVM station.
 Use the page up/down keys to show more computers.
 The page up/down functions displays in increments of 16 and will only scroll to the "Maximum computers" setting.